-EASI has completed a half dozen new eco-asset valuation projects over the past few months.
-The lessons regarding hidden land values have remained consistent — rural land in the U.S. is often undervalued and underutilized because owners have not assessed the market potential of embedded land, water and biodiversity ecological assets.
+EASI staff members have completed a wide range of eco-asset valuation projects over the past five years.
+The lessons have remained consistent — rural land in the U.S. is often undervalued and underutilized.
+Landowners have not assessed the market potential of embedded land, water and biodiversity ecological assets.
+In most cases this is because neither real estate agents or land appraisers understand how to assign value to ecological assets.

-Then contact EASI with questions about the eco-asset value of your property.
+Then contact EASI with questions about the eco-asset value of your rural property.

 Earlier projects (below) — evaluating mitigation banking opportunities, developing conservation easements, assisting with mitigation permit compliance, appraising property eco-asset values, restoring local ecosystems — have saved or earned millions of dollars for landowners from the late 1990s to the present..